For Health Professionals

-The CRT’s role in motor vehicle injury disputes is limited to determining entitlement to accident benefits, determining whether an injury is a minor injury, and resolving motor vehicle injury damage claims for $50,000 or less.
+The CRT’s role in motor vehicle injury disputes is limited to determining entitlement to accident benefits.
 Based on that jurisdiction, the work required to prepare an IME for those claims may be proportionately less than that required to prepare expert reports for the courts.

 The CRT anticipates that, for many of the IMEs it orders, a file review by the health professional will be adequate.
 However, the CRT can’t confirm those assumptions until it receives more disputes and refers some of them for an IME.

 The CRT also recognizes that there will be circumstances where it is not possible to obtain an IME report for less than $2,000, due to the time needed to examine the injured party, review the records and prepare the report, together with the nature of expertise required.